DevMountain/react-2-afternoon/README.md

 }
 ```

-In this method we'll want to change the `notModified` property on state from `true` to `false`.
+In this method, we'll want to change the `notModified` property on state from `true` to `false`.
 When we update `notModified` to `false` the Save and Cancel buttons will no longer be disabled ( allowing a user to click on them ).
 We also only need to update this property if it is `true`, so let's add an if statement to wrap our `setState` call.

 ```jsx
 handleChange(prop, val) {